UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 <opt text="True"  >

-Altair currently cannot be used to create 2D density plots, but can be done using a plotting package called Seaborn.
+Altair currently cannot be used to create 2D density plots but can be done using a plotting package called Seaborn.

 </opt>